 Khoo explains: “Whatever you do today will touch on artificial intelligence, on machine learning, but we never said ‘we want to use AI’ or ‘we want to use machine learning’.
 We started by asking ‘what experience can we create so that customers will say every bank should be like this?’”

-Along with Personetics, UOB also enlisted the services of fintech startups Meniga, the China-based data enrichment specialist, to deconstruct transaction statements and help customers track their expenses in real time.
+Along with Personetics, UOB also enlisted the services of fintech startups Meniga, the Icelandic-based data enrichment specialist, to deconstruct transaction statements and help customers track their expenses in real time.

 “Advanced expense tracking sorts and categorises these large volumes of complex transaction data.
 This means our customers can match their purchases without having to scratch their heads, trying to figure out the retail or brand name associated with the merchant,” says Khoo.

 TMRW also leveraged the joint venture partnership between its parent bank and another China fintech, Avatec.ai, whose dynamic credit assessment model uses non-traditional data points such as utility bills, call history and spending patterns.
 UOB announced in April 2018 that it planned to invest $12million in Avatec.ai to extend services to underbanked populations across South East Asia.

 It’s clear that choosing the right partners was important for Khoo and his team.

 “Startups are always very hungry for business, so they are always very willing.
 The issue is, how do we know which are the right startups to work?” says Khoo.
 “We have a team of people looking at the digital engagement space and its leading fintechs, then we narrow down and produce a shortlist of the ones that make us say ‘these guys have got a pretty interesting solution that we think could be used to increase our engagement capability even further’.”